swing-research/xtdoa/README.md

 Localizing Unsynchronized Sensors with Unknown Sources
 ================================================================

-This repository contains the code and data to reproduce the results of the paper "Localizing Unsynchronized Sensors with Unknown Sources".
+This repository contains the code and data to reproduce the results of the paper [*Localizing Unsynchronized Sensors with Unknown Sources*](https://arxiv.org/abs/2102.03565).

 Abstract
 --------